Microchip-MPLAB-Harmony/core_apps_pic32mk/apps/driver/i2c_eeprom/at24/at24_eeprom_read_write/readme.md

 - Install the [EEPROM 3 Click](https://www.mikroe.com/eeprom-3-click) board on to the [mikroBUS Xplained Pro](https://www.microchip.com/developmenttools/ProductDetails/ATMBUSADAPTER-XPRO) board
 - Connect the [mikroBUS Xplained Pro](https://www.microchip.com/developmenttools/ProductDetails/ATMBUSADAPTER-XPRO) board to the EXT1 header (J501) of the PIC32MK MCJ Curiosity Pro Development Board

+### Setting up PIC32MK MCA Curiosity Pro Board

+- Connect micro USB cable to the 'Debug USB' connector(J1) on the board to the computer
+- Install the [EEPROM 3 Click](https://www.mikroe.com/eeprom-3-click) board on to the mikroBUS connector of the PIC32MK MCA Curiosity Pro Development Board

 ## Running the Application

 1. Build and program the application using its IDE